department of family studies and community development

 April - October 2014

-The Study 1 team will write articles about their research and prepare for a conference presentation in November.
+The Study 1 team authored two articles about their research and presented findings at the American Public Health Association's annual meeting in November.

 November 2014 - April 2015